Madaniarias/Project_2/README.md

 ![Diagrams Cs Project 2-5](https://user-images.githubusercontent.com/111761417/207187169-9db339d9-b11f-41c5-b238-a157a9909693.jpg)

 **Fig 6.**　The figure shows the explanation of each step for the flow diagram used to getting the code from server data during the 48 hours requiered for the project.

+### SMOOTHING

+**Fig 7.**　The figure shows for the flow diagram used to smooth the data obtained from server data during the 48 hours requiered for the project when plotting graphs.

+**Fig 8.**　The figure shows the explanation of each step for the flow diagram used to smooth the data obtained from server data during the 48 hours requiered for the project when plotting graphs.

 ## Test Plan
 | Test No | Type of Test                                                |  Date                                                                                               | Procedure | Expected Outcome |  |